You can use FineOps to deploy FineReport 11.0 projects.

 Rocky Linux 8.8 to 9.4

-2. When using Ubuntu, verify the user privilege (as the default root user is not a super administrator) and confirm that the disk type is XFS.
-For details, see notes in the following content.
+When using Ubuntu, verify the user privilege (as the default root user is not a superuser).
+For details, see the notes in the following content.

 The server shall have a partition with remaining free space of more than 300 GB.